Aram-37/PacCo-Reservoir/active cortex/cortex_bang.md

 10. Contextualizing Metaphors or Analogies
 * Examples: “It serves as a keystone...”, “Much like a hidden gear in a clock...”

-Definitions of panacea and cortex

-1. Panacea:
-    •    Definition: A dialogue format text

- 2. Cortex:
-    •    Definition: A directive to process Panacea through iterative refinement.
-    •    Function: variation adding directives such as Dynamically shift perspectives and all of elements within the dialogue for expanded mimicry experience

-The golden key to understanding these dialogues  when you finish the first round of perspective applied with detailed and absolute mimicry of the dialogue perspectives

 Execution Sequence